This post contains affiliate links.

 Instructions

-- Potato: Optionally peel then dice the potato.
-Set in a microwave safe bowl and microwave on high for 3 to 4 minutes, until tender.
+- Potato: If you like, peel the sweet potato.
+Then dice.
+Set in a microwave-safe bowl and microwave on high for 3 to 4 minutes until tender.
 Let cool before blending.

 - Blend: Add cooked sweet potato and all remaining ingredients to a blender, then blitz until smooth.
 Start with ¼ cup milk, adding more as needed.
-Optionally add a spoonful of nut butter (for a boost of healthy fat) or fresh ginger (for fresh, zingy flavor).
+Optionally, add a spoonful of nut butter (for a boost of healthy fats) or fresh ginger (for a slightly spicy, zingy flavor).
 Serve immediately.

 Hi SARAH!